jaredwray/fumanchu/README.md

 [![GitHub license](https://img.shields.io/github/license/jaredwray/fumanchu)](https://github.com/jaredwray/fumanchu/blob/master/LICENSE)
 [![npm](https://img.shields.io/npm/dm/fumanchu)](https://npmjs.com/package/fumanchu)

-[Handlebars](https://github.com/handlebars-lang/handlebars.js) + [Handlebars-helpers](https://github.com/helpers/handlebars-helpers) (helpers are now maintained in this project) and combines them into a single package.
+[Handlebars](https://github.com/handlebars-lang/handlebars.js) + [Handlebars-helpers](https://github.com/helpers/handlebars-helpers) (helpers are now maintained in this project) combined into a single package.
 Easily use in your nodejs or browser projects as it is a drop in replacement when using handlebars directly.

 ## Table of Contents
 * [Using in Nodejs](#using-in-nodejs)